borgbackup/borg/docs/quickstart.rst

 - sftp: the borg client will directly talk to an sftp server.
   This does not require borg being installed on the sftp server.
+- rclone: the borg client will talk via rclone to cloud storage.
 - Others may come in the future, adding backends to `borgstore` is rather simple.

 Restoring a backup